Searching a Database of Source Codes Using Contextualized Code Search: Evaluation

-One of the key technical innovations of our approach is the introduction of the reverse encoder $Q(Z|\sY, \M)$.
-As discussed, the reverse encoder makes it possible to evaluate $P(\sY_i|\sX, \M)$ for a particular sketch $\sY_i$ analytically, using a closed-form formula.
+One of the key technical innovations of our approach is the introduction of the reverse encoder $Q(Z|\sY, \M)$ which makes it possible to evaluate $P(\sY_i|\sX, \M)$ for a particular sketch $\sY_i$ analytically, using a closed-form formula.
 This is crucial as it allows a large database to be searched quickly.
+In this subsection, we benchmark our \textsc{Codec} implementation, running it on an Amazon AWS \texttt{p2.16xlarge} machine with 16 NVIDIA K80 GPUs.

+\textsc{Codec} uses this approximation to perform parallel/distributed search using multiple GPUs, possibly spread over multiple machines.
+The implementation is fairly simple. $b_{\sX}$ is pre-computed for each database program and stored in GPU RAM.
+In the case of a multi-dimensional latent space, each $b_{\sX}$ is a vector, whose dimensionality is equivalent to the dimensionality of the latent space (256 dimensions).
+Then, in response to a query, the computations of Section 7 are performed on each GPU, resulting in an approximation of $P(\sY_i | \sX)$ for each $\sY_i$ in the database.
+Assuming the goal is to return the top $K$ programs, the top $K$ $P(\sY_i | \sX)$ values are sent from each GPU to a central server, where the top $K$ $P(\sY_i | \sX)$ values overall are computed, and the associated codes are returned.

+\textbf{Runtime with varying database size}.
+We start our analysis with a small database of 1.6M Java methods, where each GPU is assigned a data size of 0.1M methods, and increase the database size to a total of 102.4M synthetic programs, and measure the time to compute the top $K$ programs for $K = 100$.
+Note that \textsc{Codec} uses a set of 27.9 million Java methods collected from Github, which takes approximately 1.14 seconds to search.
+Results are shown in Figure \ref{fig:runtime_graphs}(a).
+Runtime increases linearly with data size, and for a dataset of 102.4M programs, we take around 3.5 seconds per query using 16 GPUs.
+Considering that an Amazon \texttt{p2.16xlarge} costs \$14.40 per hour, this equates to a cost of around 1.4 cents per 100M programs searched.

+\textbf{Runtime with varying hardware}.
+Since \textsc{Codec} search is embarrassingly parallel, it should be possible to push down the runtime by simply increasing the number of GPUs available.
+For this experiment, we fix the dataset size to be 6.4M programs, small enough so that the associated vectors can all stored on a single GPU.
+We then increase the number of GPUs by repeatedly doubling from 1 until 16 GPUs, and notice that the runtime decreases approximately by half with each doubling, as shown in Figure \ref{fig:runtime_graphs}(b).
+This implies that it should be possible to push the search time for a large database down nearly arbitrarily, by simply using more GPUs.